 We want to thank you for bearing with us as we continue to adapt to COVID-19 and its impact on City services.
 As always, we are doing what we can to serve our patrons while doing our best to ensure the health and safety of the public.

 Please see below for Frequently Asked Questions regarding library services.

-What library resources can I access while library locations are closed?
+What Library resources can I access while locations are not fully open?

-What do I need to do to be able to pick up books from the library?
+What do I need to do to be able to pick up books from Civic Center Library?

 You may come to pick up your holds during in-person hours Monday–Friday, 1:00 – 6:00 p.m.
-The Library also offers curbside pickup of library materials that have been placed on hold.
-Use the library catalog to place items on hold.
+The Library also offers curbside pickup of library materials that have been placed on hold, just use the library catalog to place items on hold.
 If you need assistance, email email@example.com or call 925-373-5505 to place a hold Monday–Friday 10:00 a.m. – 6:00 p.m.
 After you have been notified that your hold is ready, schedule a pickup time on the online appointment calendar.
-See the curbside pickup page for more information.

 What if my items are due during the closure?
 Will I accrue late fees?

 No. As of July 2019, Livermore Public Library is fine free -- no late fees will accrue on your account.
-Also, Library Staff are managing due dates so that no items should go overdue until after we re-open.
+Also, Library Staff are managing due dates so that no items should go overdue.

 I have a question about my account.
 Is there anyone who can help me?

 You can apply for a new card HERE.
 This card currently can access eBooks and eAudiobooks as well as most of our online resources.
-We are working to get these cards access to all of our online resources and these will not expire during this period while the library is closed.
+We are working to get these cards access to all of our online resources and these will not expire during this period while Library hours are limited.

 I put my book in the book drop, why is it still showing on my account?